leomeyer/opdi_core/code/c/libraries/POCO/readme.txt

 1. Install a cross-compiler toolchain on your compile system and make sure that it works.
 For example: https://github.com/raspberrypi/tools
 Note: Currently it is not recommended to use the popular crosstools-ng for this because of problems downloading library dependencies (eglibc.org SVN server is unreliable).

+Cross-compiled Raspberry Pi binaries should link statically against POCO.
+This avoids the need to compile and install the POCO library binaries on the Raspberry.

 2. Create a build configuration for POCO:
 > cd build/config
 > cp ARM-Linux RaspberryPi
 Edit the file RaspberryPi:
-In general settings, set the LINKMODE variable to BOTH (to create .a files for static linking):
+In general settings, set the LINKMODE variable to STATIC (to create .a files for static linking):
-LINKMODE		?= BOTH
+LINKMODE		?= STATIC
 In general settings, remove the lines starting with "STLPORT" and "OPENSSL" In general settings, change the tool (Note: this assumes that you are using the RaspberryPi cross compiler from Github mentioned above):
 TOOL = arm-linux-gnueabihf